 What is Fife Council doing to manage flood risk?

-- We investigate the causes of flooding, provide advice and carry out appropriate measures to reduce the risk of reoccurrence
+- We investigate the causes of flooding, provide advice and carry out appropriate measures to reduce the risk of recurrence

 - We assess and maintain watercourses as specified under Sections 18 and 59 of the Flood Risk Management (Scotland) Act 2009

 - We may be able to supply sandbags if you are at immediate risk of flooding.
 When demand is high, we will prioritise properties considered at greatest risk.
 You can buy (empty) sandbags at most DIY stores

 - We employ out-of-hours staff to help local people particularly those who are vulnerable, and support emergency responders to lessen the impact of severe flooding